Ryanhu-hub/Milestone-Project-1-BrowserGame/readme.md

 Move ship with the arrow keys, and fire with the space bar.
-Defeat all enemy ships to win!
+Defeat all enemy ships to win!.
+No 3rd party programs used, and the main inspiration for this game is the Namco arcade cabinet that has the two-in-one combo games of Ms. Pac-Man and Galaga, both games I played in arcades when younger.